Gustaf Wrede: Valmet

 New Valmet tractors at State Rifle Factory in the 1950s.

+Wrede presents the Valmet 33 diesel tractor to Urho Kekkonen in November 1956.

 After the war Wrede was called to lead engineering industry production in Delegation of War Reparation Industry (Soteva), where he worked in 1944–1952.
 In 1945–1951 he worked as manager of Ares Oy.
 He was nominated to lead Valmet but the left-wing member of the board resisted the idea.
 Situation changed in the 1950s after Finland had paid off the war reparations – Valmet fell into crisis, as it had to find new lines of business and start working in free market.
 The company needed an experienced and determined leader, and Wrede became selected new manager of Valmet in 1954 after nomination by Väinö Tanner.
 Valmet had been formed by putting together a number of companies, many of them experienced in defence industry.
 It was the most significant domestic competitor of the other leading Finnish engineering company Wärtsilä Group − managed by Wrede's brother-in-law.

 When seeking for a new direction, Valmet had started producing tractors.
 Wrede had a passion to the subject, originating from his youth, and he participated actively on tractor designing.
 Finnish agriculture mechanised rapidly in the 1950s and Valmet tractors gained a strong foothold in the domestic market.

 Gustaf Wrede died at his home in Königstedt Manor in February 1958 after suffering of cancer.